 Chapter 1: Dreams

 "April!
 Come down for dinner!"
 My mother called from the kitchen.
-Setting down my electric guitar, I half ran down the windy, hardwood staircase.
+Setting down my electric guitar, an ivory and snowy blend of absolute coolness, I half ran down the windy, hardwood staircase into the kitchen.
+Mum stood in the kitchen, wearing a magenta apron that exclaimed "Best Cook," in broad letters around a baggy shirt.

 "You never change, do you?
-Anyway, today we have the gourmet meal of Kraft Dinner!"
-She shook the pot of noodles as if she were a master chef, and took a bow.
-I gave her a sarcastic golf clap, a wide grin spread across my face.
+Anyway, today we have the gourmet meal to end gourmet meals - Kraft Dinner!"
+She shook the pot of noodles vigorously, as though she were a master chef and took a bow.
+I gave her a sarcastic golf clap, a sophisticated smile tugging at my lips.

 "Well done, let's dig into this fine meal, Miss chef."
-We shared a laugh, and dished out our separate plates.
+After a beat we shared a laugh and dished out our separate plates, pulling out our chairs with a satisfying creak and slumping down into them.

 "Guess what I figured out how to play?"
-I said between mouthfuls.
+I said between mouthfuls, a good portion of my plate already gone.

-"You should be as good as Jimi Hendrix by now, you hardly let go of that poor instrument," She joked.
+"You should be as good as Jimi Hendrix by now, you hardly let go of that poor instrument," She joked, stabbing several noodles and slipping them inside her mouth.

-"Er- not quite.
-But I figured out House of the Rising Sun, it's slightly fluent,"
+"Er - not quite.
+But I figured out House of the Rising Sun, it's slightly fluent," I boasted.

 "Slightly, eh?"
 I smiled, shrugging my shoulders.
 True, I hardly went five minutes without my fingers craving to graze the guitar strings.
 I couldn't help it!
-From just about as far back as I can remember, I've wanted to be a musician.
 More specifically, a guitarist.
 Not one of those okay guitarists, no, I strive to be the greatest guitarist of all time!
 Exceeding all the others, Jimi Hendrix, Slash, Joe Satriani, even when you added their skills together it wouldn't even come to half the skill I have!
 Or, would have.

 That is, once I learned to play.
 It's only been a week since my birthday, the twenty seventh of May, and I've been playing the guitar every chance I got.
 Sure my fingers also decided to cramp up and hurt, but those were the only times I ever stopped playing.